xbello/dffiltering/README.md

      "Func.refGene contains exonic|splicing"
     ]

 The `string` filtering operations can be `contains` or `not_contains`.
-In the edge case that you need to find a columns that contains "XXX" but no "ZZZXXX" use a RegExp like `Func.refGene contains \\WXXX` (double-backslash and capital W): the `\\W` marker matches anything that is not a char e.g. spaces, tabs and semicolons.
+In the edge case that you need to find a column that contains "XXX" but no "ZZZXXX" use a RegExp like `Func.refGene contains \\bXXX` (double-backslash and lower b): the `\\b` marker matches a word boundary at the beginning or end of a word e.g. spaces, tabs and semicolons.

 Then you can call the filtering from the command line: